Reading Time: 6 minutes

 The 25-year rule applies to anyone bringing a classic car to the USA – whether you’re buying one online you wish to import from Europe, or whether you’re relocating to America yourself and bringing along the car.
 The 25-year rule will determine whether or not you can bring your classic car to the United States.
 Be sure to follow this piece of legislation, because the last thing you want is for your car to go straight from the US seaport to the wrecker’s yard…

 What is the 25-year Rule?

 What’s the 25-year rule pertaining to importing cars, and why does it exist?
-Well, there are some exceptions to the rule, but you basically can’t bring a car into the US that was not built for the US market, unless it’s 25 years or older.
+Well, there are some exceptions to the rule, but you basically can’t ship a classic car into the US that was not built for the US market, unless it’s 25 years or older.

 The first federal safety standards governing cars for use on US highways came into existence in 1966 to help reduce the ever-increasing number of road fatalities.
 There were some laws that existed across various states, but no national legislation existed prior to 1966 when the National Traffic and Motor Vehicle Safety Act was passed.
 This legislation set national standards for all aspects related to motor vehicle safety, including road markings and barriers, lighting, and fitment of safety devices in cars.

 Alas, by then many US citizens and companies alike were already importing vehicles from abroad.
 At first, Opel and Mercedes-Benz were the only cars that were being imported, but after World War II, car imports became a widespread practice when members of the US armed forces started bringing home cars and motorcycles they fell in love with in Italy and Britain.